 Melatonin supplements only induce sleep and do not offer confirmed continued sleep.
 Also, children who cannot sleep due to light-emitting devices will not be benefited from melatonin, as these devices are known to suppress melatonin.

 It is best to give your child melatonin about 30 to 60 minutes before bedtime.
 A surge in melatonin 30 minutes before bedtime can help induce sleep effectively.
 You may also want to try out different timings to see what works best for your kid.

-Melatonin Dosage For Children
+Melatonin Dosage for Children

 An overdose of melatonin in kids may result in nausea, dizziness, headache, irritability, anxiety, and diarrhoea.
 Excessive use of melatonin can also affect the circadian rhythm of the child.

-When To Avoid Melatonin?
+When Should You Avoid Melatonin?

 Avoid melatonin usage in kids if they:

-- Are younger than three years old
+- Are younger than three years old.

 - Have insomnia that is caused due to anxiety or situational reasons, like school, exams, etc.